Physics Informed Token Transformer for Solving Partial Differential Equations: Methods

-The token attention block first embeds the tokens, $T$, as key, query, and values with learnable weight matrices: $T_1 = W_{T1} T$, $T_2 = W_{T2} T$, $T_3 = W_{T3} T$.
+Two different embedding methods are used for the tokenized equations.
+In the first method, the token attention block first embeds the tokens, $T$, as key, query, and values with learnable weight matrices: $T_1 = W_{T1} T$, $T_2 = W_{T2} T$, $T_3 = W_{T3} T$.
+While this approach introduces unconventional correlations between tokens, only numerical values are modified in experiments, and so the correlation between numerical values is useful.
+The second method uses standard fixed positional encoding\cite{vaswani_attention_2017} and lookup table embedding.
+The standard approach does not introduce unconventional correlations between numerical values.
 Dropout and Multi-head Self Attention ($SA$) are then used to compute a hidden representation: $T_h = Dropout(SA(T_1, T_2, T_3))$.
 We use a single layer of self-attention for the tokens.
-The update attention blocks seen in figure \ref{fig:linatt_update} then uses the token attention block output as queries and keys, the FNO output as values, and embeds them using trainable matrices as $V_0 = W_X X_0$, $T_{h1} = W_{Th1} T_h$, $T_{h2} = W_{Th2} T_h$.
+The update attention blocks seen in figure \ref{fig:linatt_update} then uses the token attention block output as queries and keys, the neural operator output as values, and embeds them using trainable matrices as $V_0 = W_X X_0$, $T_{h1} = W_{Th1} T_h$, $T_{h2} = W_{Th2} T_h$.
 The output is passed through a fully connected projection layer to match the target output dimension.
-The update scheme mimics numerical methods and is given in algorithm \ref{alg:pitt_numerical_update}.
+This update scheme mimics numerical methods and is given in algorithm \ref{alg:pitt_numerical_update}.

 A standard, fully connected multi-layer perceptron is used to calculate the update after concatenating the attention output with an embedding of the fractional timestep.
 This block uses softmax-free Linear Attention ($LA$)\cite{cao_choose_2021}, computed as $\mathbf{z} = Q\left(\tilde{K}^T\tilde{V}\right)/n$. $\tilde{K}$ and $\tilde{V}$ indicate instance normalization.
 Note that the target time $t$ is incremented fractionally to more closely model numerical method updates.
 Using multiple update layers and a fractional timestep is useful for long target times, such as steady-state or fixed-future type experiments.
 Using a single update layer works will with small timesteps, such as predicting the next simulation step.